codeantik/codeantik/README.md

 <h3 align ="center">Thank you so much for finding time to visit my profile <img src="https://github.com/codeantik/codeantik/blob/main/14Vb.gif" width="80"></h3>
 <div align= "center">
-<i>So here we go... <br/> A self-taught programmer, I love helping others in resolving their bugs.
+<i>So here we go... <br/> Being self-taught programmer, I love helping others in resolving their bugs.
 <br/>

 **P.S.: I do ask for help whenever I fail to debug my code**. 😬

-I have gained experience on web-development for over a good amount of time now, starting off in late 2020s and now <br/>
+I have gathered experience on web-development, dsa, mobile-development fo a good amount of time now, starting off in the end of the year 2020s and now <br/>
 have a bunch of projects to showcase in portfolio.
 I am a comptetitve porgrammer too so I give almost regular contests on codeforces, atcoder and leetcode <br/>

 I am a CS undergrad and I love to spend quality time in sharpening my skills.
 I am open to new challenges and collaborations.